jake-knerr/js-style-guide/README.md

 ### Module Concepts

-#### When exporting an API and determining whether to export an object factory or standalone data/functions, export an object factory if:
+#### When exporting an API and determining whether to export an constructor function/object factory or standalone data/functions, export an constructor function/object factory if:

 1. Multiple instances (possibly) are required.
 1. Initialization data or creation timing is required and an API is returned.
 Or,